A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments

 where $y_i$ is either a chord, a rest, a tremolo, or a glissando, and $\alpha_i$ and $\beta_i$ denotes after notes and short appoggiaturas, which can be empty if there is none.
 The factor $y_i$ is said empty if it is a rest.
-Note that in the convention, $\alpha_i$, $\beta_i$, and $y_i$ have the same score time, and after notes in $\alpha_i$ is associated with the previous event $y_{i-1}$.
+Note that in the convention, $\alpha_i$, $\beta_i$, and $y_i$ have the same score time.
 A fermata may be put upon a chord, a rest, or a tremolo.
 A notated cadenza is a sequence of chords typically associated with a fermata and notated with grace notes.
-We can describe these indications as additional data on musical events in Eq.~(\ref{eq:HomophonicSequence}).
+We can describe these indications as additional data on musical events in Eq.~(\ref{eq:VoicePart}).